jinsunkimdev/jinsunkimdev/README.md

 My name is JinsunKim from South Korea.

-🌱 I’m currently learning Web Development Course
+🌱 I am currently working in Japan